Oak Park Festival Theatre & The Nineteenth Century Club Present SHERLOCK HOLMES AND THE HOUND OF THE BASKERVILLES Tonight

 "Don't touch that dial!"
 The Golden Age of Chicago radio drama returns.
-Oak Park Festival Theatre transports the Dining Room of the Nineteenth Century Club at 178 North Forest, Oak Park, Illinois, back in time to the 1940's for two performances: Friday, September 20 and Sunday, September 22.
+Oak Park Festival Theatre transports the Dining Room of the Nineteenth Century Club at 178 North Forest, Oak Park, Illinois, back in time to the 1940's for two performances: tonight, September 20 and Sunday, September 22.

 "But wait, Bob, there's more!"
 The Nineteenth Century Charitable Association will host a Wine and Cheese Reception at 7:00 PM before the 8:00 Friday performance, and also a Sunday Afternoon Tea following the September 22 at 2 PM performance.

 Oak Park Festival Theatre (OPFT) and the Nineteenth Century Charitable Association, two of the community's most celebrated cultural institutions, present a recreation of a "live remote broadcast" of this classic mystery drama complete with period costumes, professional actors and announcer, live sound effects, musical accompaniment, and on-air commercials for local concerns.